 Employed in: China, Vietnam

-Ling Chi is a Chinese phrase that translates in death by a thousand cuts, slow cutting or the lingering death.
+Ling Chi is a Chinese phrase that translates as death by a thousand cuts, slow cutting, or lingering death.
 Not a fine list of translations.
-It was used heavily by the Chinese and Vietnamese people until it was outlawed in the early 20th century.
-It was usually reserved to punish severe wrongdoers, such as murderers and high traitors (the Chinese and Vietnamese are proud people).

 Ling Chi is a slow process, in which the victim is tied roughly to a wooden frame or cross, and the torturer, armed with a large butcher’s knife, begins to methodically remove bits of flesh from the victim’s body.
-There is no one specific order in which the torturer operates – it pretty much varies according to their fancy.
-However, it usually involved cuts to the face and facial organs (often taking out the eyes first, heightening the level of psychological terror), arms, leg, amputating the limbs and finishing with a stab to the heart.

-The reason this punishment was so effective is because it worked on more than one plane; physical damage (obviously), public humiliation and punishment after death.
-This is because the mutilated body of the victim would never be ‘whole’ in the afterlife.
+The reason this punishment was so effective is because it worked on more than one plane; physical damage (obviously), public humiliation, and punishment after death, this is because the mutilated body of the victim would never be ‘whole’ in the afterlife.

 The Torture Never Ends

-Torture methods don’t stop there, and I daresay that the human race can get a lot more creative if they are given license to.
+Torture methods don’t stop there, and I daresay that the human race can get a lot more creative if they are given a license to.
 Crucifixion, flaying, boiling – the list goes on and on.

-In fact, an organization was set up (The United Nations Convention Against Torture) to stop the widespread use of these awful methods.
-Not to say that it has been completely successful – horrifying stories still crop up from time to time, and who knows what’s happening behind closed doors?
+Not to say that it has been completely successful - horrifying stories still crop up from time to time, and who knows what’s happening behind closed doors?
 But it has at least managed to up the awareness of the public towards these awful actions.